-- 2 tablespoons (30 grams) unsalted butter melted
+- 2 tablespoons (30 g) unsalted butter melted

-- In the bowl of your stand mixer, whisk together 260 grams of flour (2 cups+ 2 tablespoons), sugar and salt.
+- In the bowl of your stand mixer, whisk together 2 cups+ 2 tablespoons (260 grams) of flour, sugar, yeast, and salt.
 Set aside.

-- Pour the wet ingredients (milk/butter +water/yeast) into the dry ingredients and mix for about 2 minutes.
+- Pour the wet ingredients into the dry ingredients and mix for about 2 minutes.

-- Place the dough in a large greased bowl, cover with plastic wrap, and it rise in a warm place until doubled in size, about 1 hour.
+- Place the dough in a large greased bowl, cover with plastic wrap, and let it rise in a warm place until doubled in size.
+This process should take about 1 hour.

-- While the dough rises, whisk together the sugar and cinnamon for the filling.
+- While the dough rises, prepare the filling by whisking together the sugar and cinnamon.

-- Sprinkle a work surface with the remaining flour and turn the dough onto the flour.
+- After your dough has doubled in size, sprinkle a work surface with the remaining flour and turn the dough onto the flour.
 Knead gently until the dough is smooth and no longer sticky, about 1 minute.

 - Cover with a clean kitchen towel and let it rest for 5 minutes.

-- On a lightly floured work surface, roll the dough out into a rectangle that’s about 30x50 cm (12x20 inches).
+- On a lightly floured work surface, use a rolling pin to roll the dough out into a large rectangle, roughly 12×20 inches (30×50 cm).

 - Brush the rectangle with the melted butter and sprinkle with the cinnamon-sugar mixture.

 - Use a pizza cutter to slice the dough vertically into six equal strips.
-Stack the strips on top of one another and again cut into six equal stacks.
+Stack the strips on top of one another and again cut into six equal squares.

 - Stack the squares upright in the loaf pan, cover the pan with a kitchen towel and set in a warm place to rise for 30-45 minutes, or until it's almost doubled in size.If you’re preparing the bread in advance, you can put it in the refrigerator at this point and pull it out to rise 30 minutes before you plan on baking it.